zephyrproject-rtos/zephyr/doc/kernel/microkernel/microkernel_fifos.rst

    % =============================
      FIFO SIGNAL_FIFO   10    12

-A public FIFO can be referenced from any source file that includes the file :file:`zephyr.h`.
+A public FIFO can be referenced by name from any source file that includes the file :file:`zephyr.h`.